2011 Indianapolis Colts season: Week 7: at New Orleans Saints

 In a rematch of Super Bowl XLIV on SNF, the Colts traveled to New Orleans to take on the Saints.
 The Saints would quickly get on the board as Drew Brees would throw 3 touchdown passes in the quarter alone twice to Marques Colston from 14 and 4 yards out for 7–0 and 14–0 leads and once to Darren Sproles for a 21–0 lead.
 They would eventually move ahead 31–0 in the 2nd quarter as Jed Collins ran for a 1-yard touchdown followed by John Kasay nailing a 23-yard field goal.
 The Colts finally got on the board as Delone Carter ran for a touchdown from 2-yards out sending the game to 31–7.
 Kasay would then kick a 47-yard field goal to send the Saints to a 34–7 lead at halftime.
 In the 2nd half, the Saints score 4 consecutive touchdowns with Brees hooking up with Jimmy Graham on a 4-yard and 2-yard to increase their lead to 41–7 and then 48–7 in the 3rd quarter.
 In the 4th quarter, Sproles ran for a 16-yard touchdown while Leigh Torrence returned an interception 42 yards for a touchdown for score of 55–7 and then the final score would be 62–7.

-The Colts’ loss was the most lopsided game of the 2011 NFL season and the first time a team had allowed 60 or more points since January 2000, when the Jacksonville Jaguars humiliated the Miami Dolphins 62–7 in the divisional round playoffs.
+The Colts’ loss was the most lopsided game of the 2011 NFL season and the first time a team had allowed 60 or more points since January 2000, when the Jacksonville Jaguars humiliated the Miami Dolphins by the same score in the divisional round playoffs.
 It was also the worst loss in franchise history in terms of margin (55) and points allowed (62).

 The Colts would go on and drop even further down to 0–7.